- Why is business process documentation important?

 Some of the visualization tools you can try are:

-Now, implement and review the results.
+Now, it's time for testing the process.
 You don’t want project management risks to creep in.
 They can derail the entire flow.

 So, use checklists to ensure things are working as planned.
 Take team feedback, identify new issues (if any) and correct everything.
 Check if everything is in order.
 Make necessary changes for smooth functioning.
 It’s time for business process optimization.

-The last step in process documentation is to collect all the bits and pieces, charts and maps, and feedback and suggestions.
-Put them together to design training manuals, reference guides or whatever else you want.
+You can finally collect all the bits and pieces, charts and maps, and feedback and suggestions.
+Put them together to design training documents, reference guides or whatever else you want.
 Just make sure they’re easily accessible.

-You can use Scribe to document and create quick guides.
+You can use Scribe to create a process document fast.
 Whether a tap on the keyboard or a click on the mouse, Scribe records everything and lays them down in a document.
 It saves you plenty of precious minutes.

 Check this step-by-step guide template to accelerate your documentation.